Hayden Panettiere Reveals The Truth About Connie Britton’s ‘Nashville’ Death

 Nashville fans were left devastated after Connie Britton’s character Rayna Jaymes was shockingly killed off on the drama last week, and now Hayden Panettiere is opening about the character’s death while revealing that it’s still “hard” for her to talk about.

-Panettiere, who has played Juliette Barnes on the show since it first began, got candid about Britton’s Nashville departure during an appearance on The Talk on March 3, admitting that discussing Connie exit and Rayna’s death is still tough for her to discuss.
+Panettiere, who has played Juliette Barnes on the show since it first began, got candid about Britton’s Nashville departure during an appearance on The Talk on March 3, admitting that discussing Connie’s exit and Rayna’s death is still tough for her to discuss.

 “It’s hard for me to even talk about it,” Hayden said of Rayna’s death on the show per Entertainment Tonight, recalling during her appearance on The Talk that filming her final scenes with Britton were extremely difficult.